Avenire/ninja-maxxphelper/README.md

 ```
 # Known Issues
 - [`considerG1DoubleXPGlitch=1`][Death Alerts] Killing NPC too fast after they got up from unconscious may not detect lost XP
+- [XPNPCLocator] players may experience invalid trackers at world's origin position 0,0,0 (where `goto pos` command teleports if no coords are provided)

 # Build Instructions
 ## First time set up